saraelena23/bc2/README.md

 ### Assignment
 As before, We have provided skeleton code that will help guide you in completing this assignment.
-##### Files provided in Assignment #2
-- index.html
-- app.js
-- listingController.js
-- listingFactory.js
-- README
-- style.css
-- package.json

 ##### Orientation to the files provided for this assignment:
 - In basic static HTML websites, **index.html** is the "homepage" or "landing page" when you visit a website.
 In node web applications, both index.html and app.js are used.
-- **Index.html** has a basic template for the page and references the CSS frameworks is used to control the style of the content on the landing page.
+- **index.html** has a basic template for the page and references the CSS frameworks is used to control the style of the content on the landing page.
 Thus, the index.html is the view that the user sees.
 - **app.js** registers the dependencies (i.e., modules needed to run the app).
 - **style.css** - is the style formatting used to design the look and feel of the index.html page
-- **listingController.js** - is a file that holds the code that Angular.js uses to control what is rendered on the browser in response to a user's interaction with the website
+- **listingController.js** - is a file that holds the code that AngularJS uses to control what is rendered on the browser in response to a user's interaction with the website
-- **listingFactory.js** - is that same content that we had in our listings.json file for Assignment #1 but formatted into an object that Angular.js can manipulate
+- **listingFactory.js** - is that same content that we had in our listings.json file for Assignment #1 but formatted into an object that AngularJS can manipulate
-- **README** - You already know what this file contains.

 #### Assignment Objectives
 Your objective is to create the front-end of our UF Directory App that will display the listings and allow the user to add and delete old ones.
 To accomplish this you will:
 - modify the **listingController.js** file to display listings, as well as the ability to add new listings and delete old ones.
 -
 ### Tasks
 Take a look at the source code provided to you, and map out how the different files communicate with one another.
 You will notice there is a *factory*, a *controller*, and a *view* (provided by the index.html page).
 It is your responsibility to: